Logging development guidelines

 )

-The above line can be added below the function/method entry point, and the provided arguments can be used to populate the log message.
-This allows us a way to track the inputs and calls through the stack in the order they are executed, as is the basis for following a trail of execution as needed.
+These logging options allow us a way to track the inputs and calls through the stack in the order they are executed, as is the basis for following a trail of execution as needed.

 All debug log-statements currently added to the PennyLane execution pipeline output log level messages with the originating function making that call, as this can allow us to track hard-to-find bug origins in the execution pipeline.